Elifchio/Sales_prediction/README.md

-# Predicting Sales Data for Rossmann Stores
+ Predicting Sales Data for Rossmann Stores
-## Overview This project is a machine learning project for sales and customer count prediction of Rossmann stores.
+This is a machine learning project for sales and customer count prediction of Rossmann stores.

 # How to run?
 ### STEPS: